Éric Bellion

 Éric Bellion (born 15 March 1976 in Versailles, Yvelines) is a French offshore sailor.

 He is a teacher and mentor in management, specialising in the handicapped and diversity, and a communications consultant and also a charitable donor.
 He is a graduate of the Emlyon Business School and the Copenhagen Business School.

-A keen sailing enthusiast at the age of 26, Eric with two friends managed to sail around the world via the three capes on a small 8.60 m boat.
-That was the Kifouine Challenge, Eric Bellion’s first big adventure, which was to be followed by two other great meaningful projects: the Integration Challenge between 2007 and 2010 and Team Jolokia after that.
+A keen sailor at the age of 26, Eric with two friends sailed around the world via the three capes on a small 8.60m boat in the Kifouine Challenge, which was followed by two other projects: the Integration Challenge between 2007 and 2010 and Team Jolokia after that.

 He finished 9th in the 2016-2017 Vendee Globe and was the first none professional sailor.
 He produced a documentary film released in 2019 of his Vendee Globe voyage called "Comme un seul homme".